The Goonies: Production

 The film also marked Wes Takahashi's first major motion picture as an animation supervisor for Industrial Light & Magic.

 Music and soundtrack

 The Goonies: Original Motion Picture Soundtrack features music by Cyndi Lauper, REO Speedwagon, The Bangles, and others.
-The cast members (except Kerri Green) appeared alongside professional wrestlers "Rowdy" Roddy Piper, The Iron Sheik, Nikolai Volkoff, and "Captain" Lou Albano (who previously appeared in her "Girls Just Wanna Have Fun" video) in the 12-minute "The Goonies 'R' Good Enough" music video.
+The cast members (except Kerri Green) appeared alongside professional wrestlers Andre The Giant, "Rowdy" Roddy Piper, The Iron Sheik, Nikolai Volkoff, The Fabulous Moolah, and "Captain" Lou Albano (who previously appeared in Lauper's "Girls Just Wanna Have Fun" video) in the 12-minute "The Goonies 'R' Good Enough" music video.
 Steven Spielberg makes a cameo appearance.
 Lauper also has a cameo in the film, performing the song on TV, although the song was not completed until after filming.